PX4/PX4-user_guide/en/sim_gazebo_classic/gazebo_octomap.md

-# OctoMap 3D Models with ROS/Gazebo
+# OctoMap 3D Models with ROS/Gazebo Classic

 The [OctoMap library](http://octomap.github.io/) is an open source library for generating volumetric 3D environment models from sensor data.
 This model data can then be used by a drone for navigation and obstacle avoidance.

-This guide covers how to use *OctoMap* with the Gazebo [Rotors Simulator](https://github.com/ethz-asl/rotors_simulator/wiki/RotorS-Simulator) and ROS.
+This guide covers how to use *OctoMap* with the [Gazebo Classic](../sim_gazebo_classic/README.md) [Rotors Simulator](https://github.com/ethz-asl/rotors_simulator/wiki/RotorS-Simulator) and ROS.

 ## Installation

-The installation requires ROS, Gazebo and the Rotors Simulator plugin.
+The installation requires ROS, [Gazebo Classic](../sim_gazebo_classic/README.md) and the Rotors Simulator plugin.
 Follow the [Rotors Simulator instructions](https://github.com/ethz-asl/rotors_simulator) to install.

 Next, install the *OctoMap* library:
 ```sh